 Your awesome resume finally landed you an interview with your dream employer (thanks to our fantastic blog post on earning more interviews).
-So, what’s the best way to prepare for the interview and answer those predictable, yet tough, interview questions that you know are coming?
+So, what’s the best way to prepare for the job interview and answer those predictable, yet tough, frequently asked interview questions that you know are coming?

 If you've interviewed in the specific industry before, you will probably have an idea of what to expect in regards to industry specific questions.
 Looking at the job description and doing further research on the company itself will help you come prepared for the more specific interview questions.

-But, as we all know too well, there are many interview questions that are prominent and common across all industries.
+But, as we all know too well, there are many job interview questions that are prominent and common across all industries.
 Some questions have become so commonplace that many interviewers have seen hundreds of potential employees walk through the door and attempt to creatively answer these questions with, what they think is, a unique response that will set them apart.

-The thing is, it’s these run-of-the-mill, boilerplate questions that will help you stand out more than anything else.
+The thing is, it’s these run-of-the-mill, boilerplate questions that will help job seekers stand out more than anything else.

 Think about it, if 15 people are given the same question and half of them answer it in a very similar way, wouldn't you want to ensure that you’re in the group that offered an outside-the-box or unique answer to the mundane and repetitive questions?

 Of course, you would and it may very well be the difference between a callback and a letter of rejection.

 We’ve spoken with interviewers, interviewees, company leaders and scoured the internet for the best answers we could find.
-So, without any further ado, here are the most common interview questions asked across all industries and, of course, how to answer them.
+So, without any further ado, here are the most common job interview questions and answers across all industries.